boonmeelab/timetravel/README.md

 5. Access locally at `http://localhost:8000`

+## Controls

+### Leap Motion

+There are 2 gestures supported:

+1. Walk gesture
+  Place both hand with palms face down, then slowly move left hand up, and right hand down.
+Repeat the other way round as in walking motion.

+2. Circle gesture
+  Draw circle shape using finger in clockwise direction to go forward, counter-clockwise to go backward.
+Feel free to add more fingers.

+### Keyboard

+  `Up` Move forward
+  `Down` Move backward

+## Note

-Noted: Right now, we are only supporting chrome and you need to disable web security to make 'Back to the Future' work.
+We only support Chrome at this time.
+Due to security reasons, you need to disable web security to make it works.

+On OSX, type

-To disable in macosx, please type `open -a /Applications/Google\ Chrome --args --disable-web-security
+    $ open -a /Applications/Google\ Chrome --args --disable-web-security